mzughbor/mzughbor/README.md

 ### ✨ About Me
 🔹 Passionate about building **responsive websites** and **data-driven apps**
 🔹 Skilled in **WordPress, Python, and full-stack web development**
-🔹 Currently exploring **Data Science, Algorithms, Chess ♟️, Embedded Systems 🤖 (like health devices & insulin pumps 💉)**
+🔹 Currently exploring **Algorithms 🎰, Chess ♟️, Electronic music 🎹 and Embedded Systems 🤖 (like health devices)**
 🔹 Aiming to create tools that make a real impact 🌍

 ---